I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

-- Centerpieces: Will you have themed cardboard or plastic centre pieces?
-For instance at a Spiderman party, a big spiderman to lean against the wall or smaller ones to place in the middle of tables.
+- Centerpieces: Will you have themed cardboard or plastic centerpieces?
+For instance, at a Spiderman party, a big Spiderman to lean against the wall or smaller ones to place in the middle of tables.

-- Party Hats: These come in a variety of colors, themes and are also age specific
+- Party Hats: These come in a variety of colors and themes and are also age-specific

-- Wall Decorations: Depending on the theme and color scheme, wall decorations help to provide ambience.
+- Wall Decorations: Depending on the theme and color scheme, wall decorations help to provide ambiance.
 Have you ever thought of creating tissue paper flowers?
-They are easy to make, can be prepared ahead of time and are long lasting.
+They are easy to make, can be prepared ahead of time and are long-lasting.